 The employer’s certificate is used by unemployment insurance funds as documentation to calculate unemployment benefits.
-It is a certificate of completed work issued by the salary office on a special form.
-Ask your salary officer if you want an employer’s certificate.
+It is a certificate of completed work issued by the SSC Salary Services.
+Go to the SSC Portalen if you want an employer’s certificate.

 Unemployment benefits (A-kassa)